nbeaver/why-linux-is-better/README.rst

 -----------------------------------------

-When accessing external volumes such as flash drives, Windows assigns different capital letters to each volume each corresponding to a different absolute path root.
+When accessing external volumes such as flash drives, Windows assigns different capital letters to each volume, each letter corresponding to a different absolute path root.
 This is necessary for backwards compatibility with MS-DOS, but it is not without drawbacks.